Being a Digital Nomad in Ericeira: Everything you Need To Know

 Coastal Collective

-One of the newer additions to Ericeiraโs remote work scene, Coastal Collective blends coworking and community.
+One of the newer additions to Ericeira’s remote work scene, Coastal Collective is great for combining both coworking and community.
 It hosts a range of nomads, freelancers, and locals, with frequent workshops, events, and networking meetups.
-A great spot if youโre looking to mix productivity with collaboration.

 Kelp Cowork